VOLUNTEERING AT THE SANCTUARY

 The participating person could well choose to travel around SA as a tourist and spend the same amount of money per day on accommodation and meals and entrance fees to tourist facilities.
 In this case, they choose to stay at one place and immerse themselves in a lifestyle that they do not experience in their normal lives.
 They choose to live our lives with us as we live it on a daily basis.

 Our volunteers get to see the lions according to the lions’ schedules.
 By living with us at the sanctuary, our volunteers become part of the natural rhythm of life here.
 The daily flow of caring for the lions and the sanctuary is never predictable and not constant.
 The amount of time spent on tasks varies according to that day’s needs.
 Volunteers may be part of the team whilst we dig and plant poles one day and then be left to sit quietly observing lions the next; they could be cutting up a bull in the morning and sitting on a boulder on the mountainside writing in their journal all afternoon

 The concept is one of mutual benefit

-What they are paying for is the whole experience of being in nature with lions in all its gore and glory.
-At the same time, they have chosen to make a difference whilst on their holiday; they are working towards a bigger picture, being part of something, actualising their desire to be of assistance to the lions who need sanctuary
+What you are paying for is the whole experience of being in nature with lions in all its gore and glory.
+At the same time, you have chosen to make a difference whilst on your holiday.
+You are working towards a bigger picture, being part of something, actualising your desire to be of assistance to the lions who need sanctuary

 We take a maximum of 6 volunteers at a time so that things remain intimate and everyone is truly valued.